tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 | ESW.ESW_77 | IRIS | IRIS_ifsonly |IRIS<span>@</span>IRIS_ifsonly | An IRIS instrument Sequencer running the IRIS script for the IRIS_ifsonly observing mode using the ESW.ESW_77 Sequence Component. |
 | ESW.primary | ESW |  IRIS_ifsonly | ESW<span>@</span>IRIS_ifsonly | An ESW Sequencer running the ESW script for the IRIS_ifsonly observing mode using the ESW.primary Sequence Component. |

-As shown above, the observing mode is the instrument name and an instrument-specific label related to observing mode features.
+As shown above, the observing mode is the instrument name, and an instrument-specific label related to observing mode features.
 Each instrument includes its scripts inside its specific package.
-The subsystem and observing mode are used to lookup the correct script in the script repository.
+The subsystem and observing mode are used to look up the correct script in the script repository.
 Once the Sequencer script is loaded in a Sequence Component, the Sequencer API exposes a `GetSequenceComponent` command which returns the
 Location of the Sequence Component allowing the Sequence Manager or other client to determine which Sequence Component is executing the observing mode script for a specific packageId.